-A) Contracts \$1,000,000.00 and Greater: The City Council must approve any change order (i) that causes the total contract price, including previous change orders, to exceed the greater of five percent (5%) or \$200,000.00, of the original contract amount, (ii) any single change order for an increase of \$250,000.00 or more, or (iii) any material change in contract scope.
-Change orders not associated with a change in the contract scope up to a cumulative total increase of the greater of five percent (5%) or \$200,000.00 or less of the original contract amount must be approved by the appropriate Department Director and the City Manager.
-Any change order resulting in a decrease in costs may be approved administratively by the appropriate Department Director and the City Manager.

-- B) Contracts less than \$1,000,000.00: The City Council must approve any change order (i) that causes the total contract price, including previous change orders, to exceed the greater of \$75,000.00 or ten percent (10%) of the original contract amount, (ii) any single change order for an increase of \$75,000.00 or more, or (iii) any material change in contract scope.
-Change orders not associated with a change in the contract scope up to a cumulative total increase of the greater of \$75,000.00 or ten percent (10%) or less of the original contract amount must be approved by the appropriate Department Director and the City Manager.
-Any change order resulting in a decrease in costs may be approved administratively by the appropriate Department Director and the City Manager. - 8.2.2 Urgent Change Order Authorizations for Construction Contracts.
-When total change orders exceed the percentages outlined in Section 8.2.1 above, and, due to the stage of construction in progress or to prevent a lengthy delay in a project, the applicable Department Director, with the approval of the City Manager and with notification to the appropriate City Council committee chairperson, can issue a Change Order Authorization.
-The Change Order Authorization must be incorporated into a formal change order and presented to City Council for ratification at the next available meeting. - 8.2.3 Changes in Contract Time for Construction Contracts.
-The City Council must approve any change order (i) resulting in an increase to the contract time exceeding the greater of 30 days or twenty percent (20%) of the original contract time, (ii) a single change order increasing contract time by 90 days or more, or (iii) any change in contract time due to a change in scope.
-All other changes in contract time, including a decrease in contract time, may be approved by appropriate Department Director and the City Manager. - 8.3.
-Modifications to One Time Design Consultant Contracts.
-The City Council must approve any amendment or change order to a single project design construction contract (i) that causes the total contract price, including previous change orders, to increase to an amount exceeding the greater of \$75,000.00 or ten percent (10%) of the original contract, (ii) any single modification for an increase of \$100,000.00 or more, or (iii) any change in contract scope.
-All other amendments to a single project design construction contract, including a decrease in cost, may be approved by the appropriate Department Director and the City Manager.
+- 8.2.1.1.
+Contracts \$500,000.00 and Greater: Changes (i) exceeding five percent (5%) of the original contract, (ii) any single change order for an increase of \$100,000.00 or more, or (iii) any change in contract scope shall be approved by the City Council.
+Changes not associated with a change in the contract scope up to a cumulative total increase of five percent (5%) or less of the original contract amount must be approved by the appropriate Department Director and the City Manager.
+Any change order resulting in a decrease in costs may be approved administratively by the appropriate Department Director and the City Manager. - 8.2.1.2.
+Contracts less than \$500,000.00: Changes (i) exceeding ten percent (10%) of the original contract, (ii) any single change order for an increase of \$50,000.00 or more, or (iii) any change in contract scope shall be approved by the City Council.
+Changes not associated with a change in the contract scope up to a cumulative total increase of ten percent (10%) or less of the original contract amount must be approved by the appropriate Department Director and the City Manager.
+Any change order resulting in a decrease in costs may be approved administratively by the appropriate Department Director and the City Manager. - 8.2.2 Urgent Change Authorizations for Construction Contracts.
+When total change orders exceed the percentages outlined above, and, due to the stage of construction in progress or to prevent a lengthy delay in a project, the applicable Department Director, with the approval of the City Manager and with notification to the appropriate City Council committee chairperson, can issue a Change Authorization.
+The change authorization must be incorporated into a formal change order and presented to City Council for ratification at the next available meeting. - 8.2.3 Changes in Contract Time for Construction Contracts.
+Change orders resulting in an increase to the contract time exceeding ten percent (10%) of the original contract time, a single change order increasing contract time by 30 days or more, or any change in contract time due to a change in scope shall be approved by the appropriate Committee and City Council.
+For changes in contract time not associated with a change in contract scope, additional time up to a cumulative total of ten percent (10%) or less of the original contract time may be approved by appropriate Department Director and the City Manager Any change order resulting in a decrease in contract time may be approved administratively by the appropriate Department Director and the City Manager. - 8.2.4 Modifications to One Time Design Consultant Contracts.
+Any modification resulting in an increase to the contract amount exceeding ten percent (10%) of the original contract, any single modification for an increase of \$100,000.00 or more, or any change in contract scope shall be approved by the appropriate Committee and City Council.
+For modifications to one-time contracts for design of construction projects, changes in cost of services, not associated with a change in the contract scope, up to a cumulative total increase of ten percent (10%) or less of the original contract amount may be approved by the appropriate Department Director and the City Manager.
+Any modification resulting in a decrease in cost must be approved administratively by the appropriate Department Director and the City Manager.